 Dealing with the impacts of trauma

-In general terms, the psychological impact of having a family member taken hostage is similar to that of being exposed to other trauma, including terrorist incidents and disasters.
+In general terms, the psychological impact of having a family member taken hostage is similar to that of being exposed to other trauma, including terrorist attacks and natural disasters.
 There are many potential reactions.

 You might experience cognitive problems, such as impaired memory and concentration; confusion and disorientation; denial, perhaps that the kidnapping has happened; and hyper-vigilance and hyper-arousal which is a state of feeling too aroused, with a profound fear of the situation, what your loved one is going through, and the impact on those around you, such as children or parents.